bjamturley/MedSchoolAtlas/Biochemistry/Lipids, Membranes, and Membrane Proteins.md

-# Fatty acid structure
+# Fatty Acid Structure
 Have a carboxyl group on the alpha end of a hydrocarbon tail.
-The omega carbon is the final carbon on a tail.
+The **omega carbon** is the final carbon on a tail.

 When the tail has double bonds (unsaturation = removing electrons), add a Δ at the position of the double bond.
 For example: 16:1(Δ5) is a fatty acid with 16 carbons and one double bond at position 5.